apache/nifi-minifi-cpp/README.md

 ### Extensions

 Please see [Extensions.md](Extensions.md) on how to build and run conditionally built dependencies and extensions.

+### Security

+For securing a MiNiFi agent's configuration files it comes with a tool called `encrypt-config`.
+Its documentation is available [here](https://cwiki.apache.org/confluence/display/MINIFI/Encrypt+sensitive+configuration+properties).

 ### Recommended Antivirus Exclusions